Nelson-Gon/manymodelr/cran-comments.md

 Release Summary

-This is a new release.
-It introduces new functions and fixes issues with some functions.
+This is a patch release.
+It fixes known issues on the CRAN release.

 ## Test environments

 * local Windows 10 1903 x86_64, R 4.0.0

 * ubuntu 16.04.6 (on Travis), R 3.5.3